davidrunger/runger_release_assistant/README.md

 The above example (more or less) illustrates the default values, so you don't need to create a config file, if those are the values that you want.

-Regarding the `primary_branch` option, `runger_release_assistant` will
-automatically detect as the "primary branch" any one of the following: `main`, `master`, or `trunk`.
-So, if one of those is the name of your primary branch, and if you also want `git: true` and `rubygems: false`, then you don't need to create a config file.
+Regarding the `primary_branch` option, `runger_release_assistant` will automatically detect as the "primary branch" any one of the following: `main`, `master`, or `trunk`.
+So, if one of those is the name of your primary branch, and if you also want `rubygems: false`, then you don't need to create a config file.

 ## Post-release command